kaifishr/DroneRacing/README.md

 python main.py
 ```

+Visualization can be turned on and off by clicking on the *Pygame* window or by pressing the space bar.
+Turning off visualization greatly accelerates the optimization process.

 ## Method

 *SpaceDrones* uses *PyBox2D* to create a physical environment the drones can interact with.
 Drones use raycasting to gather distance information about obstacles in their surroundings.
 This information is fed into the drone's neural network to predict the next set of actions.
 These actions are passed on to the engines, which then command the power at which they should run.